About LAES Projects

 Project Goals: For the Orchesis Dance Company's twenty-two dancers to serve as a form of embodied media: screens become dancers and dancers become screens.

-Project History: With the dancing images moving from the screens directly onto the dancers themselves, the final performance was a thirteen-minute modern interpretation of tango, with screens suspended above and behind the dancers.
+Project Description: With the dancing images moving from the screens directly onto the dancers themselves, the final performance was a thirteen-minute modern interpretation of tango, with screens suspended above and behind the dancers.
 A video triptych of the dancers dancing in a wide range of venues was projected onto the screens, all of which was pre-recorded and mixed live to interact with the dancers on the stage.
 We used performance tracking systems, heart-beat monitors, and extremely flexible projection screens that the dancers could wear during the performance.

 Learn more about the Orchesis Dance Company's Shift (links open in new windows):

-The HO:ME Project (2009-2010)
+The HO:ME Project

 Development of sustainable housing for low-income residents of San Luis Obispo County